 Challenges for kids today

-Kids lives have changed dramatically.
-According to Kaiser Family Foundation study, “Generation M2: Media in the Lives of 8-18-Year-Olds,” when you add up time sitting at school, meals, homework time, and screen time, kids ages 8 and up spend 85% of their waking hours seated.
+When you add up time sitting at school, meals, homework time, and screen time, kids ages 8 and up spend 85% of their waking hours seated, a Kaiser Family Foundation study found.

 Unsurprisingly, we are seeing increases in ADHD, teacher reports that children struggle to attend in the classroom, and the need for fidget spinners and other devices designed to sooth and help children focus—though they are never quite able to replicate the work of the vestibular system.

-What kinds of outdoor activities support the vestibular system?
+What kinds of activities support the vestibular system?

 Fortunately, the great outdoors are full of opportunities for kids to stimulate their vestibular system.
 If we remember that vestibular input comes when we move the position of our heads, we realize how easy it is when children are allowed full range of motion and the time and space to play.